tapilab/trials/README.md

 7. Results will be returned with highlighted matching biomarker terms.

-Notice: Anytime the trials files are changed, documents need to be indexed again The results are returned in a ranking order, use the NCT id to track the trail you are interested.
+Notice: Anytime the trials files are changed, documents need to be indexed again The results are returned in a ranking order, use the NCT id to track the trial you are interested.